-Many attachments, such as embankment flail mowers, require more than one hydraulic circuit to operate.
+Many attachments, such as embankment and offset flail mowers, require more than one hydraulic circuit to operate.
 So, if your tractor has a single set of hydraulics, you are limited in operating capacity.

 These attachments need additional hydraulics to support a range of movement.
 While possible to operate on a single set, it can be cumbersome to constantly switch the hoses every time you need to control a new function.

 Use Attachments on the Back and Front

 Not all tractors come equipped with front and rear remotes.
 Adding an extra set of hydraulics to the rear of the tractor will expand the number of implements that can be used, such as flail mowers, wood chippers, and many more.

 How to Add an Extra Set of Hydraulics to Tractor with a Hydraulic Multiplier kit